 Habib Moradi

-Habib graduated with a master in physics from the Institute for Advanced Studies in Basic Sciences, Zanjan, Iran.
-Habib has a solid background in optics and light-matter interaction.
-His master's project focused on optimizing different configurations of optical manipulation setups using tailored light.
-During this time, he worked on different projects such as optical trapping by cylindrical vector beams and circular airy beams.
-Moreover, he worked on rotation of optically trapped micro and nanoparticles.
+Habib completed his Master’s in Physics at the Institute for Advanced Studies in Basic Sciences (IASBS), Zanjan, Iran.
+His training is in optics and light–matter interaction, and his master’s project focused on optimising different configurations of optical manipulation systems using tailored light.
+He worked on optical trapping with Cylindrical Vector Beams and Circular Airy Beams, and on rotating optically trapped micro- and nanoparticles.
+Outside the lab he enjoys cycling and video games.